SHIVAM0001-FLEX/NUKE-BOT-.JS-NO-CODING/README.md

 Input a bot token into **`index.js`** at `botToken: "YOUR TOKEN HERE"`.
 Note that DOW requires full admin permissions on a server to work.

 ### - Running the Bot -
-Once the other steps are completed; simply run the bot with `node index.js`
+Once the other steps are completed; simply run the bot with `node index.js` or run the `run.bat` file

 ### - Discord -
 Make sure to join our discord servers!